Geometric origin of adversarial vulnerability in deep learning

 \textit{Conclusion and outlook.}--- In this work, we address the geometric origin of adversarial vulnerability and propose a layer-wise geometry-aware training strategy for deep learning, challenging the current end-to-end backpropagation in the following three aspects.
 First, the representation at each layer is trained independently with a local random classifier and geometric constraints on the hidden representation at that layer, and thus the learning is local without the need to store all intermediate activities and weight symmetry to propagate the global error.
-Second, the geometric property of hidden representation can be well controlled by a single hyperparameter, the ratio between expansion and contraction, bearing significant physics motivation (explained by an energy-based model).
-Third, this geometry-aware learning leads to smooth and differentiable manifolds and thus adversarial robust representations (especially at the last hidden layer).
-Thanks to these three intriguing properties, the current work would further provide a guideline for better understanding how artificial and biological neural networks work at the algorithmic level, which can further help to isolate the possible mechanisms underlying intelligence.
+Second, the geometric property of the hidden representation can be well controlled by a single hyperparameter, the ratio between expansion and contraction, conceptually explained by data-dependent statistical mechanics transforming the Bayesian posterior weight-description into representation-description.
+Third, this geometry-aware learning leads to smooth and differentiable manifolds, thereby balancing the discrimination and generalization.
+Thanks to these three intriguing properties, the current work would further provide a guideline for better understanding how artificial and biological neural networks align at the algorithmic level, and for establishing learning mechanics to interpret how geometry and weight dynamics are combined to yield a robust learning system.